NeronJoseph/Shell-Script-Basics/README.md

 # Shell-Script-Basics
-Repository to study basic shell commands
+This Repository contains samples of basic shell commands.
+You can execute the shell scripts under each directory to identify how each command works.

+*Happy Learning!!!*